NetApp/host/CONTRIBUTING.md

 # Contributing

-Thank you  for your interest in contributing to the E-Series Host Collection project! 🎉
+Thank you for your interest in contributing to the E-Series Host Collection! 🎉

 We appreciate that you want to take the time to contribute!
 Please follow these steps before submitting your PR.